thingsboard/thingsboard.github.io/_includes/docs/user-guide/rule-engine-2-0/ce-enrichment-nodes.md

 * **Other:**
   * If key configured via **Input value key** parameter is not present in the incoming message.
 * **Failure:**
-  * If the **Tell Failure if delta is negative** is set and the delta calculation returns negative value.
+  * If **Tell Failure if delta is negative** is enabled and the delta calculation returns negative value.

 **Usage example: smart-metering use case**